 Sneaking alcohol on a cruise ship makes the cost of the vacation cheaper, right?
 Sure.
 But it’s not as easy as it used to be.
-In an earlier article we covered how to sneak alcohol on a cruise, now lets talk about ways to get caught sneaking alcohol on a cruise.
+In an earlier article, we covered how to sneak alcohol on a cruise; now, let’s talk about ways to get caught sneaking alcohol on a cruise.

 Here are some ways to get caught sneaking alcohol on a cruise ship:

 1. Pack it in carry-on.
-Just like when you go through the airport security, the cruise terminal security is the same.
+Just like when you go through airport security, the cruise terminal security is the same.
 The security agents are like bloodhounds trying to sniff out liquor, so don’t try it.

 2. Use food coloring.
 The old myth of adding food coloring to your vodka and making it look like Scope mouthwash doesn’t cut it anymore.
 The agents at the cruise terminal are onto it and will open the bottles to make sure it doesn’t smell like booze.
 It will get confiscated.

 4. Check booze pier-side.
-Blatantly checking your booze in your bag curbside is a good way to get your clothes smelling like alcohol when your bag gets tossed into a cage or getting your luggage delayed to your room.
+Blatantly checking your booze in your bag curbside is a good way to get your clothes smelling like alcohol when your bag gets tossed into a cage, or your luggage is delayed to your room.
 Just like the inside of the cruise terminal, every bag goes through a security screening x-ray machine once the curbside porter takes it.
 This is done in the cruise terminal.
 Agents are watching for bottles and things that stick out.

 5. Use shampoo bottles.
 I saw this one the other day when I was at the cruise terminal.
 Someone actually filled two shampoo bottles up with booze and thought they would get away with it.
 It won’t work.